ulflulfl/homeautomation/music_assistant/home_assistant_media_player.md

 The page should at least show the Controls as in the picture above.
 I've simply named my ESP32 device "heco" and the speaker entry "Speaker" but the actual names should not be important.

+TODO: Is there a simple generic way in HASS to list all available media players?
-TODO: Add some simple steps to actually test the speaker here
+TODO: Add some simple steps to actually test the speaker here?

 ## Add user "mass" to Home Assistant